Jokowi will leave for Ukraine by train from Poland - ExBulletin

 Jokowi will leave for Ukraine by train from Poland

-Liputan6.com, Jakarta President Joko Widodo or Jokowi will continue a series of working visits to Poland on Tuesday (28/6/2022).
+Liputan6.com, Jakarta – President Joko Widodo or Jokowi will continue a series of working visits to Ukraine on Tuesday (6/28/2022).
 Jokowi will depart for Ukraine using the rail mode of transport, via Poland on Tuesday evening.

 According to a press release from the Presidential Secretariat, Jokowi and First Lady Iriana and their delegation arrived at Rzeszow-Jasionka International Airport, Poland, around 11:50 a.m. local time.